European-XFEL/Karabo/doc/concepts/gui.rst

 you a live view of the system.

 Any of the listed panels may be detached and arranged separatly on the screen.
-This arrangement is saved as part of your last connected view.
 In the following we will discuss each panel in more detail, followed by a discussion of best- practices when creating custom panels for distributed control systems.

 The Navigation Panel